Military Poncho Shelter Configurations using Trekking Poles

 The Cave might be a better option for all-weather protection.

-This configuration starts with staking down the 80" side of the poncho.
-Next, place the front trekking pole in the center grommet.
-Then attach the rear guideline to the hood, and then to the rear trekking pole.
-The last step is to stake out the two front corners.
+Start by staking down the 80" side of the poncho.
+Next, position the front trekking pole into the center grommet.
+Attach the rear guideline to the hood and then connect it to the rear trekking pole.
+Finally, stake out the two front corners to secure the shelter in place.

 Military Poncho Shelter Configurations Using Trekking Poles